Does playing chess or understanding the concepts of it seem problematic to you? No worries, you are not alone.

 - Now, you wait for your opponent's move because he might create the second biggest mistake possible.
 That is moving the knight’s pawn.
 His move leaves his king entirely unprotected.

-- Now all you need to do as your next move is moving your queen to h4.
+- Now all you need to do as your next move is move your queen to h4.

 And surprise, it is checkmate!